JosefRichie13/PythonAmountTrackerAPI/README.md

-# Backend for an Amount Tracking App using using FastAPI, SQLite and Python
+# Backend for an Amount Tracking App using FastAPI, SQLite and Python

 This repo has the code for an Amount Tracking App Backend.
 The basic functionality/flow of the app